kek/caerbannog/README.md

 ## Usage

-The gem is ment to be used by a sender application and a receiver application.
+The gem is meant to be used by a sender application and a receiver application.

 ### On the sender side
 To send messages you call the `Caerbannog::Queue.push` method with a message name, that will be used